Young Woman: Mom, dad, I-I-I need to tell you, tell you something. I’m pregnant.

 John: Yeah, we have two special ladies joining us in the studio to tell their stories about unplanned pregnancies and help us think through the practical ways to help a young unwed mom.
 Amy Ford is the president and co-founder of Embrace Grace, it’s a church-based ministry that provides training and resources to young, single, pregnant women.
 Amy has written a book called A Bump in Life: True Stories of Hope and Courage During an Unplanned Pregnancy.
 And she and her husband, Ryan have four children.
 We also spoke with Joanna Brown.
 She’s a friend and former colleague here at Focus, and Joanna is married to Doug and they have three daughters.
 Here’s how we started our conversation with Amy and Joanna on Focus on the Family.

 Jim: Well, and in some ways this is a heavy topic, but you’re both smiling.
 You have made it through these bumps and I think that’s a good place to start.
 I think so often in that moment, especially as parents, ‘cause you’re talking to both groups today—the parents that have the teen daughter and the teen daughter herself who may be listening.
 So, you do get through it.
 At the moment it probably feels like the end of the world and both of you have gone through it.
 So, Amy, let me start with you.
 You were like that girl in the clip there at the beginning.
 Describe that moment and tell us a bit about where you were at as a teenager and how you got into trouble.

-Jim: Let me interject, because you said something I want to kinda tease out and that is the parental response, because there's a variety of response[s].
+Jim: Let me interject, because you said something I want to kinda tease out and that is the parental response, because it’s probably uh … there’s a variety of response.
 In your case, you said your parents handled it better than you expected and in a good way.
-There will be some parents that don't handle it.
-In your ministry, Embrace Grace, describe some of those stories where parents don't handle it well.
+There will be some parents that don’t handle it.
+In your ministry, Embrace Grace, describe some of those stories where parents don’t handle it well.